Recent Blog Articles

 The duration of piriformis syndrome is variable.
 Often, it is brief in duration, especially if proper treatment begins soon after symptoms appear.

 There is no reliable way to prevent piriformis syndrome.
 For people who have had this or other back problems, standard recommendations include home exercises and stretching, a heel-lift (if the legs are of different lengths), not carrying a wallet in the back pocket, avoiding prolonged sitting, and getting treatment for other contributing conditions (such as spinal arthritis or foot problems).
+If triggered by vigorous exercise, reducing exercise intensity or changing activities (for example, from running to swimming) can prevent future episodes.

 While medications, such as pain relievers, muscle relaxants, and anti-inflammatory drugs may be recommended, the mainstay of treatment for piriformis syndrome is physical therapy, exercise, and stretching.
 Specific treatments may include: